phpmyadmin/phpmyadmin/docs/config.rst

     :type: array
     :default: one server array with settings listed below

+    To supports the administration of multiple
+    MySQL servers, :config:option:`$cfg['Servers']` is an array
-    Since version 1.4.2, phpMyAdmin supports the administration of multiple MySQL servers.
-Therefore, a :config:option:`$cfg['Servers']`-array has been added which contains the login information for the different servers.
+    contains the login information for the different servers.
 The first :config:option:`$cfg['Servers'][$i]['host']` contains the hostname of
     the first server, the second :config:option:`$cfg['Servers'][$i]['host']`
-    the hostname of the second server, etc. You can put as many sections for server definition as you need in :file:`config.inc.php`, copy that block or needed parts (you don't have to define all settings, just those you need to change).
+    the hostname of the second server, etc. You can put as many sections for server definition as you need in :file:`config.inc.php`.

     .. note::